SleepStack logo

 A reasonable protocol for a healthy adult:

 If 400mg of glycinate for a month has not moved your sleep, the bottleneck is not dose.
-Worth exploring: sleep hygiene, caffeine timing, alcohol, screen exposure, undiagnosed apnea, and stress.
-A sleep physician is a better next step than 1000mg of magnesium.
+Pair magnesium for sleep with a consistent bedtime routine to promote relaxation and make it easier to fall asleep; magnesium supports restful sleep but works best alongside good habits like steady caffeine timing, limited alcohol, and less screen exposure before bed.
+For persistent difficulty falling asleep, restless legs, anxiety symptoms, or suspected sleep apnea, a sleep physician is a better next step than 1000mg of magnesium.

 For a deeper breakdown of dose by body weight, age, and sex, see our full guide to magnesium dosage for sleep.
 SleepStack's 275mg glycinate formulation sits squarely inside the tested range and the NIH upper limit.
 For anyone starting magnesium for sleep, that's where the evidence points.